HR leader discussing benchmarking data with team

 2. Employee Support

 HR professionals are responsible for addressing employee concerns, developing workplace policies, and managing benefits and payroll.
 If the HR to employee ratio is too low, employees may not receive the timely support they need.
-This doesn’t just impact HR personnel, but can result in higher turnover, low morale, and a negative culture across the rest of the workforce.
+This doesn’t just impact HR personnel, but can result in higher turnover, low employee morale, and a worsening culture across the rest of the workforce.

 3. Strategic Alignment